John Rosatti Revocable Trust Sells 3,000 Shares of BurgerFi International, Inc. (NASDAQ:BFI) Stock

 - On Wednesday, March 30th, John Rosatti Revocable Trust sold 3,000 shares of BurgerFi International stock.
 The shares were sold at an average price of $4.25, for a total transaction of $12,750.00.

 - On Monday, March 28th, John Rosatti Revocable Trust sold 3,000 shares of BurgerFi International stock.
-The shares were sold at an average price of $4.40, for a total transaction of $13,200.00.
+The stock was sold at an average price of $4.40, for a total transaction of $13,200.00.

 - On Wednesday, March 23rd, John Rosatti Revocable Trust sold 3,000 shares of BurgerFi International stock.
-The shares were sold at an average price of $4.20, for a total transaction of $12,600.00.
+The stock was sold at an average price of $4.20, for a total transaction of $12,600.00.

 - On Monday, March 21st, John Rosatti Revocable Trust sold 3,000 shares of BurgerFi International stock.
-The shares were sold at an average price of $4.26, for a total transaction of $12,780.00.
+The stock was sold at an average price of $4.26, for a total transaction of $12,780.00.

 - On Friday, March 18th, John Rosatti Revocable Trust sold 2,500 shares of BurgerFi International stock.
-The shares were sold at an average price of $4.58, for a total transaction of $11,450.00.
+The stock was sold at an average price of $4.58, for a total transaction of $11,450.00.

 - On Wednesday, March 16th, John Rosatti Revocable Trust sold 3,000 shares of BurgerFi International stock.
-The shares were sold at an average price of $4.49, for a total transaction of $13,470.00.
+The stock was sold at an average price of $4.49, for a total transaction of $13,470.00.

 BurgerFi International, Inc, together with its subsidiaries, operates as a franchisor of quick service restaurants.
 Its products include burgers, hot dogs, crispy chicken, frozen custard, hand-cut fries, shakes, beer, wine, and others.
 As of May 25, 2021, it operated approximately 120 BurgerFi restaurants in the United States and internationally.